 - NURS 632 — Advanced Statistics: Structural Equation Modeling

-- PSCL 407 — Research Design and Quantitative Analysis I and II
+- PSCL 407 — Research Design and Quantitative Analysis I

 - SASS 613 — Advanced Research Design

 Four core courses:

 - MGMT 560 — Theoretical Perspectives in Management